JaredCounts/CircusFluid/README.md

 # Circus Fluid

 Implemented in Typescript + Three.js.
-See my portfolio page for this project: http://jaredcounts.com/circus/
+See my portfolio page for a demo of this project: http://jaredcounts.com/circus/

 Boilerplate borrowed from https://github.com/pinqy520/three-typescript-starter